un782357/Portfolio-Two/README.md

 I am Unity -a fourth year Neuroscience student at Dalhousie University.
 This portfolio will showcase the coding skills I have developed in Neural Data Science (NESC3505).

-Topics I will be covering in this portfolio are:
+### Topics I will be covering in this portfolio are:

+#### Python Data Types

+The numbers and values use in python all have a specific type and you can find out what the value type is with the type function type().
+For example to see a type for weight you

 #### Image Visualization
 Here I will do [Image Reading, Manipulation, Visualization, and Masking](image_manipulation.md)

-##### Metaplotlib example Histogram
+#### Metaplotlib example Histogram

 Here is a Matplotlib example [histogram with title and labels](histogram.md)

-### Python Data Types

-The numbers and values we use in python all have a specific type and you can find out what the value type is with the type function type().
-For example to see a type for weight you